CodeStory/fluent-http/README.md

  + Streaming
  + File upload
  + OPTIONS method
- + Support Etag set by user.
-Make it possible to not compute the data at all
  + Can we convert WebJarsRoute to a Filter?
  + Support @MatrixParam, @QueryParam, @CookieParam ?